ianhargreaves80/EuroCast_clothing_footware/README.md

 ## Overview

 **EuroCast** is a forward-looking, causally grounded forecasting framework for clothing and footwear retail across European markets.
-By integrating macroeconomic indicators with Bayesian modeling and causal DAG theory, this project shifts analytics from descriptive hindsight to actionable foresight.
+By integrating macroeconomic indicators with Bayesian modeling and DAG-based causal inference, this project shifts analytics from descriptive hindsight to actionable foresight.

-Built using:
+Built with:
 - Bayesian multivariate modeling (`brms`)
 - Causal inference using DAGs
-- Macro-to-micro marketing strategy logic
+- Macro-to-micro marketing strategy translation

-This work aims to empower strategic planning across pricing, sentiment-based messaging, and demand stabilization — even in uncertain economic conditions.
+The goal is to support strategic planning in pricing, sentiment-driven messaging, and demand stabilization—even under economic uncertainty.

 ---

 ## Objectives

-- Quantify the causal impact of macro drivers (e.g., unemployment, income, sentiment) on retail demand.
+- Quantify the **causal impact** of macro drivers (e.g., unemployment, income, sentiment) on retail demand.
-- Translate macro trends into proactive marketing & pricing actions.
+- Translate macro trends into **proactive marketing and pricing** actions.
-- Enable early-warning systems using explainable Bayesian models for campaign and pricing strategy.
+- Enable **early-warning systems** through explainable Bayesian models.

 ---